adambard/learnxinyminutes-docs/haxe.html.markdown

            Trace is the default method of printing haxe expressions to the screen.
 Different targets will have different methods of accomplishing this.
 E.g., java, c++, c#, etc. will print to std out.
-Javascript will print to console.log, and flash will print to an embedded TextField.
+JavaScript will print to console.log, and flash will print to an embedded TextField.
 All traces come with a default newline.
            Finally, It's possible to prevent traces from showing by using the "--no-traces" argument on the compiler.